MauroGuar/ONT-Info/README.md

 ## Obtains and displays useful information about the status and operation of a specific ONT

-This project consists of a web application that is responsible for retrieving data from the requested ONT through an SSH connection to the OLT that makes the request.
-Then, save that query in the database so that the next time a new similar one is made within a certain time range, the website will use the already created query to be displayed.
+This project consists of a web application that is responsible for retrieving data from the requested ONT through an SSH connection to an OLT which makes the request.
+Then, save that query in the database so that the next time a new similar one is made within a certain time range(24h), the website will use the already created query to be displayed.

-The goal is to automate the process of searching and obtaining all relevant information from a customer's ONT.
+The goal is to automate the process of searching and obtaining all relevant information from a customer's ONT, knowing the ONT's ID, the OLT's IP, ssh user and ssh password.

 ![](app/static/img/functionality-explained.png)
 *A simple diagram showing the entire process of collecting and displaying the ONT information.*